 The Supreme Court unanimously ruled on July 6 that states can punish presidential electors who do not cast their ballots in the Electoral College for the candidate who received the most votes in their state.
 Commentators on both sides of the political aisle praised the decision as stabilizing our electoral system ahead of the 2020 presidential contest.
 Yet, some constitutionalists have been left scratching their heads.

-A voter who selects the Republican candidate for president, then, is actually voting for Republican electors from their state who are pledged to support the party’s candidate.
-Likewise, a voter who selects the Democratic candidate for president is voting for Democratic electors pledged to their party’s candidate.
+Voters who select the Republican candidate for president, then, are actually voting for Republican electors from their state who are pledged to support the party’s candidate.
+Likewise, voters who select the Democratic candidate for president are voting for Democratic electors pledged to their party’s candidate.

 Over the course of our nation’s history, a small number of “faithless electors” have broken ranks and voted for someone other than the person they were pledged to support.
 But these votes have never altered the outcome of a presidential election.

 Nevertheless, thirty-three jurisdictions have laws removing, punishing, or cancelling out the vote of electors who do not vote as they promise.
 In 2016, two of these jurisdictions, Colorado and Washington state, took action against a handful of Hillary Clinton electors who voted for other individuals, such as Colin Powell or John Kasich.
 Colorado immediately removed its rogue elector; Washington state fined its “faithless electors” $1,000 each.

 Lower courts came to opposite conclusions about whether our Constitution permits states to take action against electors who cast ballots contrary to the will of the state.
 The Supreme Court decision, Chiafalo v.
 Washington, resolved the dispute in favor of the states.